“Is it hot enough for you?”

 Without air conditioning in your garage, its temperature can be as much as 10-18° F (5-10° C) warmer than the outside temperature.

 Whether you like to spend time in the garage exercising, working on vehicles, crafting, or using it as a workshop, it’s no fun when oven-like garage temperatures restrict you from enjoying one of your passions.

 It’s time to beat the heat by looking at some clever garage cooling solutions to improve your comfort level.

 Why does your garage get so hot?

-Before we look at some garage cooling solutions, let’s analyze the root of the problem.
-Many factors can affect a garage’s temperature, including:
+Before we look at a few garage cooling solutions you should consider, let’s analyze the root of the problem.
+Numerous factors can affect a garage’s temperature, including:

 - location of the garage (garages facing west are exposed to the sun’s intense late afternoon heat)

-- garage colours (darker garage doors and garage exterior colours will conduct heat)
+- garage colors (darker garage doors and garage exterior colors will conduct heat)

 - whether your garage has any ventilation system

 - parking your vehicle in the garage after using it on a hot day